Zelle vs. Venmo

 Fraud Protection

 Paying with Zelle or Venmo is tantamount to paying with cash.
 There is generally no fraud protection.
-PayPal offers some fraud protection when you're buying from an approved seller that accepts PayPal but even then, those protections aren't available for casual peer-to-peer type transactions.
+PayPal offers some fraud protection when you're buying from an approved seller that accepts PayPal.
+But those protections aren't available for casual peer-to-peer type transactions.

 So when you read or hear that Zelle, for example, is rife with fraud because people are being scammed, understand that Zelle itself hasn't been compromised.
-Rather, a skilled scammer is using con-man tactics to trick you into sending them money using Zelle or Venmo.
-I'm not victim blaming here because a lot of scams are difficult to identify and are expertly crafted to scooch right past your defenses.
+Rather, a skilled scammer is using conman tactics to trick people into sending them money using Zelle or Venmo.
+I'm not victim blaming here because a lot of scams are difficult to identify and are expertly crafted to scooch right past the mark's defenses.

-Could Zelle and Venmo do more to reduce the likelihood of you being conned into send money to a scammer?
-Probably.
-But the more security they implement along these lines -- trying to prevent you from doing something, ahem, ill-advised -- the more difficult using these services become.
+Could Zelle and Venmo do more to reduce the likelihood of you being conned into sending money to a scammer?
+Almost certainly yes.
+But the more security they implement along these lines -- trying to prevent people from becoming victims by doing something ill-advised -- the potentially more difficult using these services become.
+It's a difficult and delicate balance.

 So, how to stay safe and not fall victim to Zelle, Venmo, and other payment systems fraud?